 Focusing on the positive over the negative is beneficial to both our students and our own well-being as educators.
 By noticing and verbally acknowledging the positive over the negative, our thoughts become more positive, our actions more caring, and our presence more joyous.

 WHAT TEACHERS SAY:

-Positive Narration is one of four important steps of the No-Nonsense Nurturer practice, used in hundreds of classrooms across the country.
-We asked some educators what they think of Positive Narration.
+Positive Narration is one of four important steps of the No-Nonsense Nurturer model, used in hundreds of classrooms across the country.
+We asked some educators what they think of positive narration.
 This is what they said:

 Positive narration really changed the way my classroom ran.
 So if I say or I’ll — when I say “go” all hands are folded and all eyes are on me and then I’m narrating.
 All the children whose hands are folded and eyes are on me, for that one kid that might not have heard it the first time around, if they’re looking around and hearing what I’m saying, they’re going to catch on to what to do before I need to give them a consequence.